 - How do I obtain a quote for my virtual deck?

-Before ordering materials, determine what and how much you’ll need.
+Before ordering materials, use the Deck Designer to determine the type and quantity of materials you need.
 We recommend contacting a contractor or dealer to review your design to determine the complete list of materials you’ll need to bring your deck to life.
-They will also be able to provide accurate estimates for your deck.
+They will also be able to provide accurate estimates for your deck..